 The last Ward on my list comes from a photograph taken by a traveling salesman around 1932/1933.
 It shows a "new" Ward in Stratford. upon researching this diner, it turns out Homer R. Ladd put the diner there around 1932/3 before moving to Schenectady, NY two years later to run a diner and gas station.
 By the 1960s, the location became a restaurant, so the diner was either replaced or remodeled so greatly.

-So why this look at Connecticut?
+So why this look at Connecti

 Well, it is because of this matchbook seen on EBAY.
 This is more than a simple drawing of a Ward & Dickinson diner, but this one shows some landscaping that Ward & Dickinson used after about 1929 on their company issued matchbooks.
 I am hoping that this is another company issued matchbook.
 So look for more information in the future as I research this diner.
 Hopefully I will have one more Ward & Dickinson diner to add to my list of about 200 plus diners.
 I know the company built at least 310 diners, and probably not many more, so each new one is big.